 2012 Recipient – Steve Holt

 Steve Holt, Director of the Northwest Missouri State University Small Business and Technology Development Center (SBTDC) in Chillicothe and Co-Chairman of the LNWMO board of directors, received the Leadership Northwest Missouri Citizenship Award for his role in building responsible citizens, fostering community service and mentoring future leaders, among other duties.
+Steve is an alum of the LNWMO Class of 2007.

 “As a community we face a lot of challenges … (including) the loss of population that has been a long-term trend for rural areas in the State of Missouri,” Mr. Holt said.
 “It really challenges leaders to come up with ideas on how to do more with less and to make our region attractive to people to live, work and play in.”